8 Highly Rated Nicaragua Eco-Resorts for Surfers

 Best eco-friendly surf resort in Popoyo with a spa

-This Nicaragua eco-resort has an enticingly relaxed ambiance, thanks to its whitewashed look and wooden details.
+This Nicaraguan eco-resort has an enticingly relaxed ambiance, thanks to its whitewashed look and wooden details.

 Nestled among tropical plants and just a short walk from the beach, Hide and Seek focuses on marrying adventure with comfort.